seemoo-lab/nexmon_tx_task/README.md

 cd patches/bcm4366c0/10_10_122_20/nexmon_tx_task
 make install-firmware REMOTEADDR=<address of your rt-ac86u>
 ```
-This first copies a modified version of the `dhd` kernel object and the util script `tx_task.sh` to the router at `/jffs/` and then unloads the current `dhd` module and instead loads the modified one.
+This first copies a modified version of the `dhd` kernel object to the router at `/jffs/` and then unloads the current `dhd` module and instead loads the modified one.
 #### Build and install `nexutil`
 The provided `tx_task.sh` util script can be used to operate the patched firmware.
 It depends on `nexutil` that comes with the `nexmon` repository.
 Perform the following steps to build and install `nexutil` on the Asus RT-AC86U:
 1. Clone the `aarch64` toolchain from Asuswrt-Merlin toolchain repository: